Loop-Powered Backlight with Red Backlight for Alarm Conditions

-There are Loop Leader models available for users that prefer to see their level displayed in feet & inches instead of decimal format.
+There are Loop Leader skus available for users that prefer to see their level displayed in feet & inches instead of decimal format.
 These versions can display level to 999FT 11IN & 15/16 on the top line.
 The bottom line can toggle between a tag and units or if dual scale mode is used, can display the input in a different scale such as volume.

 Level in Feet & Inches with Bottom Line toggling between volume (62,346), and units (Gallons)

 Predefined and Custom Units

 The meter has six available preprogrammed unit classes, volume, height, temperature, pressure, weight, and rate.
 When the desired unit class or unit of measure within a class is not available, a custom unit may be programmed by using the (CUSTOM) menu.